Levanger Municipality: Churches

-The Church of Norway has seven parishes (sokn) within the municipality of Levanger.
+The Church of Norway has seven parishes (sokn) within Levanger Municipality.
 It is part of the Sør-Innherad prosti (deanery) in the Diocese of Nidaros.

 History

 Levanger can probably be traced back to the Iron Age, and with certainty back to the Viking Age.
 Alvshaugen (from the Old Norse word haugr meaning mound) is a large burial mound located in the middle of the cemetery at Alstadhaug Church.
 The burial mound has been dated to 300–600 CE.
 It is about 40 m in diameter, and about 5 to 6 m tall.

 The name "Levanger" is listed in Gunnlaugs saga ormstungu.
 The historic town site was located in a place somewhat different from the current town center, probably in relation to the Halsstein bygdeborg (hill fort).
 In the Middle Ages, the area now part of the municipality of Levanger was part of the county of Skeyna in the traditional district of Innherred.
 The county was ruled by earls who resided at the manor of Geite, situated on a hill nearby the present town.
 The county was divided into six parishes: Ekne, Alstadhaug, Levanger, Frol, Ytterøy, and Leksvik.
-The county church was located in Alstadhaug, which also contained the fylking, while Levanger was the main port and market town.
+The county church was Alstadhaug Church, which also contained the fylking, while Levanger was the main port and market town.
 Not much is known about the earls of Skeyna, as few documents still exist that document their existence.
 The Reformation and the Danish occupation of Norway in 1537 caused the Norwegian nobility to disintegrate, and the last earl was most likely executed during the Reformation.
 The Danish rulers united Skeyna with four other counties in Innherred, creating the county of Steinvikholm.
 Later, the Levanger area was part of Trondhjems amt which was later divided in Nordre Trondhjems amt.
 That was later renamed Nord-Trøndelag fylke.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.